 Attention, attorneys: MDEC has launched in Anne Arundel County and, as of October 14, attorneys are required to e-file in Anne Arundel County (non-criminal pleadings – civil, family, and juvenile cases).
 This includes District Court, Circuit Court, Court of Special Appeals, and Court of Appeals.
 This applies to all attorneys in Maryland who practice in Anne Arundel County.
 You can read more here.

-The Maryland Electronic Courts (MDEC) project will create a single Judiciary-wide integrated case management system that will be used by all the courts in the state court system.
+The Maryland Electronic Courts (MDEC) is a single Judiciary-wide integrated case management system that will be used by all the courts in the state court system.

 The People’s Law Library (PLL) is a legal information and self-help website maintained by the Maryland State Law Library and supported by Maryland's non-profit legal services providers.

 Watch videos from the Judiciary’s self-help video library.

 Get information about how courts work and how to find legal help here.